It Ends with Us controversy

 Blake Lively-Justin Baldoni dispute since 2024 From Wikipedia, the free encyclopedia

-The production of the 2024 American film It Ends with Us, starring American actors Blake Lively and Justin Baldoni, has been the subject of controversy due to highly publicized disputes and litigation between Lively and Baldoni concerning allegations of a hostile work environment and smear campaigns.
-The film, based on the 2016 novel of the same name by the American author Colleen Hoover, was directed by Baldoni, and produced by Baldoni and Lively among others.
+The production of the 2024 American film It Ends with Us, starring American actors Blake Lively and Justin Baldoni, was the subject of controversy due to highly publicized disputes and litigation between Lively and Baldoni concerning allegations of a hostile work environment and smear campaigns.
+The film, based on the 2016 novel of the same name by the American author Colleen Hoover, was directed by Baldoni and produced by Baldoni and Lively, among others.
 It was released in August 2024 to commercial success.

 Blake Lively in 2016